-The core (essential) cat vaccination provides protection against Panleucopaenia, Rhinotracheitis, Calici Virus and Leukaemia.
+The core (essential) cat vaccinations provides protection against Panleucopaenia, Rhinotracheitis, Calici Virus and Leukaemia.
 Additional cat vaccination against Rabies is also available.

 Cat vaccinations courses for kittens consists of two injections.
 As with puppies, kittens will have some protection from their mothers in their bloodstream, which is why a second injection of the vaccine is required to complete immunisation.

 Kitten vaccinations start from 8 weeks of age, with the second vaccine administered three weeks after the first.
 A certificate of vaccination will be provided at the second vaccination appointment.

 It is important for annual boosters to be taken to make sure immunity remains effective.

 Panleucopaenia is a virus which is a type of parvovirus.

 It is very contagious and cats can become infected through contact with other infected cats but the virus can also be spread through faeces and urine and by fleas.

 Infected cats will develop severe diarrhoea.

 The virus also causes destruction of the cat’s white blood cells (which fight infection) and so they are left very vulnerable to secondary infections.